 Lost File Recovery

-The most common cause of file loss is simple deletion.
-The scenario generally goes like this: You've deleted a folder without looking at the contents.
-Then you emptied the recycle bin.
-It isn't until later that you realize you actually need some of the files in the folder.
-In other scenarios, a virus may have corrupted the file path, or maybe your computer crashed while you were working on a paper.
-To test how well the software recovers lost files, we securely wiped a hard drive, and then added the folders of photos, documents, videos and music.
-Then we emptied the recycle bin.
-We scanned the drive and recovered the data with each Mac recovery software program in our review.
+The most common cause of file loss is accidental deletion.
+To measure how well each application recovered lost files, we deleted our folders of photos, documents, videos and music and then emptied the recycle bin.
+Next, we scanned the drive and recovered the data using each Mac recovery program.
 After the data was recovered, we compared the original folders to the recovered data to determine the recovery percentage.

-In many cases, an application would recover a file that appeared to be whole but would result in an error notice when we tried to access the file.
-Many of the programs recovered videos that, when played, produced a black screen with no audio.
-With music files, it was common to find more files than were originally on the drive because the software would mistakenly cut a song into hundreds of little snippets.
-In each of these cases, we only considered files that we could access and compare to the original as a successfully recovered file.
+In many cases, recovered files didn’t work right.
+For example, some recovered videos we opened simply displayed a black screen with no audio.
+Interestingly, with music files it was common to find dozens more files than were originally on the drive because the software would mistakenly cut a song into hundreds of small snippets.
+In each of these cases, we only considered a file successfully recovered when we could open it, compare it to the original and find no differences.